rbren/vizzy/test/e2e/cases/gh-issues/debug/visualizations/1/0/create-visualization/request.md

 The title of the dataset is: GitHub Issues for Kubernetes

-Contains details about open GitHub issues and pull requests for the Kubernetes repository, including labels, state, and assignees
+Contains detailed information about issues and pull requests for the Kubernetes repository on GitHub, including metadata and labels.

 ### Structure
-The data is an array of JSON objects, each representing an issue or pull request in the Kubernetes GitHub repository.
-Fields include URLs for different aspects of the issue (e.g., `labels_url`, `comments_url`), individual's details (under `user` and `assignees` as nested objects), labels (as an array of objects), and status information like `state`, `locked`.
-Each label object within the `labels` array includes `id`, `url`, `name`, `color`, and `description`.
-Assignee details are similar to user details and include login, id, url, and various other URLs related to the user.
-Since data on assignees is embedded as an array of objects, it implies that there can be multiple assignees for a given issue/pull request.
+This data is an array of objects, each representing a GitHub issue or pull request for the Kubernetes repository.
+Each object contains fields such as `url`, `html_url`, `title`, and `labels`, among others.
+The `user` and `assignee` fields are nested objects containing information about the issue creator and assignee respectively, including their `login` and `avatar_url`.
+The `labels` field is an array of objects, where each object describes a label applied to the issue, including the label's `name` and `description`.
+Special considerations for preprocessing might include handling nested objects and arrays, and parsing the `labels` array to extract specific labels of interest.

 ### Fields